DarshanWalchale/CP-Assignment/ReadMe.txt

 ############################################################
 Known limitations of the code:
 % Text files for vendors\libraries storing requests sent to them cannot be accessed by the program, has to be opened manually.
-% Code will check if a book is reserved or not, and if it is, won't be possible to issue the book.
-Limitations are, not being able to set or remove Reservations.
 #############################################################
 Contributions of the team members:
-Shreyas did searchBookbyTitle, searchBookbyAuthor, searchBookbyID, vendorManagement and helped in bookTransaction Aditya did the user login, addNewUser, menus, book transaction.
+Shreyas did searchBookbyTitle, searchBookbyAuthor, searchBookbyID, vendorManagement and helped in bookTransaction Aditya did the user login, addNewUser, menus, book transaction related sections.
-Darshan did loading books and users into memory (loadLibrary, load), displaying newly added books notifications,
+Darshan did loading books and users into memory (loadLibrary, load), displaying newly added books notifications, functions realated to counters, functions related to saving book or user changes, reviewAdminPrivileges and related functions, setCurrentUser, helped with menus.
 #############################################################